Skip to main content

 • On-Chain Storage Flag: Indicates whether the data should be stored on-chain

-• Triggers: Actions that occur after a successful write operation
+• Hooks: Actions that occur after a successful write operation

 • Plugins: Extensions that provide additional functionalities within policies